 A humble little crossroads town on the way to the Chilean border, Uspallata is an oasis of poplar trees set in a desolate desert valley.
 The polychrome mountains surrounding the town so resemble highland Central Asia that director Jean-Jacques Annaud used it as the location for the epic film Seven Years in Tibet.

 The town first gained fame as a low-budget base for the nearby ski fields at Los Penitentes, but has recently been coming into its own with a few companies offering treks, horseback riding and fishing expeditions in the surrounding countryside.

 There’s a post office and a Banco de la Nación, which has an ATM.
-The tiny tourist office is across from the YPF gas station.
+The tourist office is across from the YPF gas station.
 It has good information on local sights and activities and some very basic (but still useful) area maps.